 I was recently preparing on a sermon about the way people are led to faith through the faith of others (cf Mk.
-2:1-11), so I texted my mom (because that’s what sons do when they need something from their moms—they text them) and asked her what it was like “when your family was going to hell in a hand basket.
-Please email response” Below is an excerpt from her response:
+2:1-11), so I texted my mother (because that’s what sons do when they need something from their mothers—they text them) and asked her what it was like “when your family was going to hell in a hand basket.
+Please email response.”
+Below is an excerpt from her response:

-Subject line–all caps: “NEVER CONSIDERED FOR ONE SECOND ‘TO HELL IN A HAND BASKET’” (reprimanding tone noted).
+Subject line: “NEVER CONSIDERED FOR ONE SECOND ‘TO HELL IN A HAND BASKET’” (reprimanding tone noted).

 …I knew God wanted you more than I did.
 So, while I was extremely concerned, sad, and experienced many sleepless nights, I never really landed on the thought you would be lost.
 My prayer life deepened so much during that time to the point of wordless groanings and moanings too deep to be uttered (Rom.
 8).
 But I knew God was faithful…